Holayn/KaiOS/README.md

 # Kai's Operating Systems Repo. :^) :^) :^)

-This is my Operating Systems project.
-Only works in Chrome.
-Sorry.
+This is my Operating Systems project written in TypeScript and HTML5.
 See http://www.labouseur.com/courses/os/ for details.